Don’t Make These 8 Common Black Friday Shopping Mistakes

 This time of year is about being around the ones you love, so why would you want to rush that?
 Make sure your plans include enjoying your Thanksgiving dinner AND dessert, along with plenty of rest.
 No doorbuster deal is worth missing out on precious moments shared with your loved ones.

 …and if you want to avoid the craziness all together, just stay home and shop on Cyber Monday!
+We’ve got some tips to help you decide!

 We’re staying on top of all the best Black Friday sales so you don’t have to!